-The Indian Academy has retained its Good rating for the second year in the 2018-19 KHDA inspection round.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+The Indian Academy has retained its Good rating for the third year in the 2019-20 KHDA inspection round.
+The inspection report can be found under the Inspection report tab.
+An update of this review will be completed in due course.

 The story so far...

 Muhaisnah-located The Indian Academy (TIAD), established in 2012, offers the CBSE curriculum, but with a holistic approach to all aspects of its students' education.
 The school's motto is "Inspire, Innovate, Achieve" and it underpins these goals with detailed information about its approach and philosophy.

 In terms of philosophy, the school aims to

 After four years ranked as Acceptable by the KHDA, the improvements that were clearly being made were rewarded in 2017-18, with the school being rated Good in its most recent inspection, with the majority of measures having improved to Good or Very Good.